SAP-archive/teched2020-DEV164/exercises/ex1/README.md

 7. A new configuration *Run TechEd2020-SensorManager* should appear on the left.
 Click the green icon *Run Module*.
 <br>![](images/01_02_0070.png)

 8. The application is initialized.
-After a few seconds some notifications are displayed in the lower right corner.
+After a few seconds, some notifications are displayed in the lower right corner.
 Click *Expose and Open*.
 <br>![](images/01_02_0080.png)

 9. After a short delay, a popup for some optional input opens.
 Leave it empty and press *Enter*.